Skip to content

 Key Features to Look For

 Resolution, clarity, realism.
-Varies dramatically between tools and prompts.
+Varies considerably between tools and prompts.

 Do objects maintain shape and physics over time?
 This is where AI video often fails.